AdrianSiwek/goit-markup-hw-08/README.md

+<a hreff="https://adriansiwek.github.io/goit-markup-hw-08/">LIVE SERVER</a>

-<a hreff="https://adriansiwek.github.io/goit-markup-hw-08/">Effective solution for your business</a>
+Effective solution for your business

 <h1 class="ls">My first website written with html, css and scss</h1>